sashub/macro/README.md

-# SAS Macro Library
+# Deprecated

-This is an open-source repository for SAS Macros.
-All files conform to the published [standards](https://github.com/sashub/macro/wiki/Standards).
+This library is superceded by the [macrocore](https://github.com/Boemska/macrocore) library: https://github.com/Boemska/macrocore